uzoochogu/Machine-Learning-Projects/README.md

 This notebook is dedicated to exploring and describing different Machine learning algorithms.
 I will discuss the following here:
 1. Linear Regression
+- SVD and or Normal Equation
-2. Gradient Descent
+- Gradient Descent
-3. Mini Batch Gradient Descent
+- Mini Batch Gradient Descent
+- Polynomial Regression

-4. Polynomial Regression
+2. Polynomial Regression

 (Work in Progress)